-M/s.
-Raju & Daftary, Chartered Accountants, Chennai (having Firm Registration Number: 015535S) are the Statutory Auditors of the Company and they hold office till the conclusion of 32nd Annual General Meeting to be held in the calendar year 2020.
-There were no qualification, reservation or adverse remark in the Auditor's Report for the financial year ended on March 31, 2019.
+In compliance with the provisions of the Companies Act, 2013 read with rules framed thereunder, M/s.
+Raju & Daftary, Chartered Accountants, Chennai (having Firm Registration Number: 015535S) has been appointed as the Statutory Auditors of the Company to hold office till the conclusion of 32nd Annual General Meeting to be held in the calendar year 2020.